algorithmica-org/algorithmica/content/english/hpc/external-memory/oblivious.md

 weight: 7
 ---

-In the context of cache hierarchies, there are two types of efficient [external memory](../external) algorithms:
+In the context of the [external memory model](../model), there are two types of efficient algorithms:

 - *Cache-aware* algorithms that are efficient for *known* $B$ and $M$.
 - *Cache-oblivious* algorithms that are efficient for *any* $B$ and $M$.

-For example, external merge sort is cache-aware, but not cache-oblivious: we need to know memory characteristics of the system, namely the ratio of available memory to the block size, to find the right $k$ to do k-way merge sort.
+For example, [external merge sorting](../sorting) is a cache-aware, but not cache-oblivious algorithm: we need to know the memory characteristics of the system, namely the ratio of available memory to the block size, to find the right $k$ to perform $k$-way merge sort.

 Cache-oblivious algorithms are interesting because they automatically become optimal for all memory levels in the cache hierarchy, and not just the one for which they were specifically tuned.
-In this article we will consider some of their applications in matrix calculations.
+In this article, we consider some of their applications in matrix calculations.

-## Matrix Transpose
+## Matrix Transposition

-Assume we have a square matrix $A$ of size $N \times N$ and we need to transpose it.
+Assume we have a square matrix $A$ of size $N \times N$, and we need to transpose it.
 The naive by-definition approach would go something like this:

 ```cpp
 for (int i = 0; i < n; i++)